• Skip to primary navigation

 Plums are often forgotten when it comes to Summer Fruits - but they are such a delicious fruit to bake with!
 They offer the perfect combination of sweetness and tang, with a flesh that turns deliciously soft when baked.

-Associated with the light, fluffy and flavourful crumb of a Yogurt cake (just like the one from this Lemon Yogurt Cake), you get a perfectly balanced Summer dessert that is great for afternoon tea or a dinner party dessert!
+Associated with the light, fluffy and flavourful crumb of a Yogurt cake (just like the one from this French Yogurt Cake or Lemon Yogurt Cake), you get a perfectly balanced Summer dessert that is great for afternoon tea or a dinner party dessert!

 More Plum Desserts: